mrllama123/mrllama123.github.io/_posts/2016-24-vpn&fractal.md

  the servers fault.

- I also have finally finished my Sierpinski triangle fractal, In the end i ended up using the paper js libary because for some reason it felt better to use that processing and looks great the next thing i want to do is make the tringle scale up and down depending on the canvas width and height.
+ I also have finally finished my Sierpinski triangle fractal, In the end i ended up using the paper js libary because for some reason it felt better to use that processing and looks great.
+ The next thing i want to do is make the tringle scale up and down depending on the canvas width and height.
 ![fractal](/images/tringle.png)

 Lastly i added an perfolio page on this website the showcase some of the work i'm doing which i based it off an template that i saw online.